 Whether you’re cooking dinner for the family, gathering with friends at a local park, or hosting an outdoor party, everyone loves a good cookout!
 But before the burgers and dogs hit the grill, it’s important to prioritize a safe experience for yourself and your guests.

 From foodborne illness to grilling accidents, it’s important to plan ahead to keep everyone safe.
-Read on to learn important food preparation and grill safety tips to host your cookout while avoiding injuries or costly insurance claims.
+Read on to learn important food preparation and grill safety tips to host your cookout while avoiding lesiones or costly insurance claims.